tribbloid/spookystuff/README.md

 ...
 (75 lines)
 ```

-#### 2. Query Machine Parts Database
+#### 2. Query the Machine Parts Database of AppliancePartsPros
-- Goal: Given a washing machine model 'A210S', search on [http://www.appliancepartspros.com/] for the model's full name,  a list of schematic descriptions (with each one describing a subsystem), for each schematic, search for data of all enumerated machine parts: their description/manufacturer/OEM number, and a list of each one's substitutes.
+- Goal: Given a washing machine model 'A210S', search on [http://www.appliancepartspros.com/] for the model's full name,  a list of schematic descriptions (with each one describing a subsystem), for each schematic, search for data of all enumerated machine parts: description, manufacturer, OEM number, and a list of each one's substitutes.
 Join them all together and print them out.
 - Query:
 ```
     (sc.parallelize(Seq("A210S")) +>